-Taylor Davis is a College Success Coach at Hopeworks, a youth development nonprofit providing opportunities for young adults while implementing trauma-informed practices.
+Taylor Davis is the Associate Director of Career Exposure for KIPP New Jersey.
 Taylor’s ultimate goal in life is to empower young people to pursue their dreams by providing them with the support and resources necessary to succeed, and by restructuring the system that robbed them of these supports in the first place.
 She believes in the power of community and preparing the next generation to be better than the one before it.
 Taylor has presented at several conferences, facilitating workshops on violence prevention, LGBTQ+ youth advocacy, and healthy relationships.
 She has dreams of one day becoming a leader in education reform.
 Taylor graduated from Temple University and lives in Francisville with her partner, cat, and 20+ plant babies.

 For the last decade, Cory Zoblin has been teaching high school English in Philadelphia.
 After majoring in Sociology in college, he became interested in fighting inequality in the United States and decided that the classroom would be the best place for him to do so.
 Since graduating from the University of Pennsylvania Teacher Education Program, Cory has focused on blending traditional academics with outside-of-the-box and relevant methods by which to engage students.
 Currently, Cory teaches at an alternative high school in Kensington for over-aged, under-credited youth who are seeking their high school diplomas.